- Visitors & Friends

 Please note, if any applicants are accepted onto a different course from the one they originally applied for, they should contact us as soon as they are notified of the change in order to ensure that their application for a scholarship is maintained on their new course.
 A change of course may mean that applicants are no longer eligible for this scholarship.

 All graduate students at the University of Oxford benefit from membership not only of their department, but also of one of our multi-disciplinary colleges.
 Applicants may select a preferred college as part of their application or leave the allocation of a college to the University.
 Applicants are particularly encouraged to consider making Exeter College their preferred college, as this is where the pre-course orientation programme will be held.
-Specifying any preferred college, or none, will not affect your chances of being offered a place on your course or being awarded a Frost Scholarship.
+However, if Exeter College does not accept students for your course, or if you have another college preference, then specifying any other preferred college, or none, will not affect your chances of being offered a place on your course or being awarded a Frost Scholarship.

 Decisions on applications submitted by the January deadlines are expected to be made around April 2014.
 Successful candidates will be notified via email and will receive an award letter.
 This webpage will be updated as soon as successful candidates have been notified.